$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

-In this section we establish the boundedness of the $H^\infty$-calculus of the (suitably defined) Dirichlet Laplacian on the weighted $L^p$-spaces $L^p(\calD,w_{\gamma,\nu}^\calD)$ for a proper range of parameters $\gamma,\nu\in\R$.
-Our goal is the proof of the following main result, see also Section~\ref{sec:wedge} for a generalisation to wedges with arbitrary codimension.
+As before, we borough the notation regarding the domain $\calD$, its parametrizations and related weights from Section~\ref{sec:domain:D}.
+Our goal is the proof of the following main result, see also Section~\ref{sec:wedge} for a generalisation to wedges with arbitrary codimension. \begin{theorem} Let $1<p<\infty$ and let $\gamma,\nu\in\R$ be such that